World Breastfeeding Week 2026

 Panel Discussion

-Nutrition International will walk through the investment case methodology and findings, followed by a country perspectives panel discussing what the evidence means for policy and investment decisions on the ground.
+Nutrition International walked through the investment case methodology and findings, followed by a country perspectives panel discussing what the evidence means for policy and investment decisions on the ground.

 Session 1: